MaayanPeleg/sre-orderbook-report/Pipelines/script.md

 - Firstly our pipeline is run every 10 minutes and our container are being rebuilt even if nothing has changed
 - This can be improved and made more efficient
   - This can be done by setting up a webhook so the pipeline is run when a change is made to the source code
-- Within the pipeline there is currently no testing at all - obviously this a problem as it can hinder the flow of the pipeline and stop smooth and reliable releases, defeating the whol epurpose of the pipeline
+- Within the pipeline there is currently no testing at all - obviously this a problem as it can hinder the flow of the pipeline and stop smooth and reliable releases, defeating the whole purpose of the pipeline
   - We can add unit testing to firstly test individual components
-  - Then integration testing can be added, so the overall application can be tested before being deployed production
+  - Then integration testing can be added, so the overall application can be tested before being deployed into production
    - Currently we have to manually test our on our dev environment, so having automated integration tests should solve this
 - Right now to promote to production we have to manually deploy the promotion pipeline
   - After doing integration tests, we can also automate this promotion to production